bmehder/sveltekit-get-cats/README.md

 The application is built around a few simple but powerful ideas:

 1. **Messages as the Driver of Change**
    All interactions—user input, async results, and external events—are represented as typed messages (`Msg`).
-Messages describe *what happened*, not *what to do*.
+Messages describe _what happened_, not _what to do_.

 2. **Pure State Transitions**
    A single pure function (`computeNextModelAndCommands`) takes a message and returns:

    - the next `Model`
-   - a list of `Cmd` values describing side effects (limited strictly to real effects like fetching)
+   - a list of `Cmd` values describing side effects

 3. **Explicit Commands for Side Effects**
    Side effects such as HTTP requests are modeled as data (`Cmd`) and interpreted in exactly one place.
-Logging commands have been removed to keep commands focused on real effects.
+Logging commands are not recommended except for possible temporary debugging.

 4. **Unidirectional Data Flow**

    ```
-   View → Msg → Next Model + Commands → Model → Derived State → View
+   View → Msg → (Next Model + Next Commands) → (Replace Model + Run Commands) → Derived State → View
    ```

    Data flows in one direction.
 There are no hidden mutations or implicit effects.

-5. **Development-Time History and Debugging**
+5. **Development-Time Frame Inspection**
-   Leveraging Svelte 5’s `$inspect`, the app records message and state history during development, enabling easier debugging and understanding of state evolution over time.
+   Using Svelte 5’s `$inspect(frames)`, the app records and exposes a history of frames (state snapshots, messages, and commands) during development, enabling easier debugging and understanding of state evolution over time.

 ---